-- While adopting institutions caveat their adoption of the definition that it is not anti-Semitic to criticise the Government of Israel without additional evidence to suggest anti-Semitic intent, and that it is not anti-Semitic to hold the Israeli government to the same standard as other democracies, the caveats do not make it clear that the IHRA’s examples accompanying its definition are not anti-Semitic, but just measures to censor legitimate political speech.
+- While adopting institutions caveat their adoption of the definition that it is not anti-Semitic to criticise the Government of Israel without additional evidence to suggest anti-Semitic intent, and that it is not anti-Semitic to hold the Israeli government to the same standard as other democracies, the caveats do not make it clear that a couple of the IHRA’s examples can be constructed to over-reach and censor political speech and academic freedom when used to police.

 - The All Party Parliamentary Group on Kashmir and All Party Parliamentary Group on British Muslims is now using the IHRA template definition of anti-Semitism to define Islamophobia.
 The definition suffers similar and additional problems.

 - The following are dangerous problems that the definitions and their accompanying examples beget: